Mirrorman95/RemoveSpecialistRestrictions/README.md

 Special Thanks:

-aquadrizzt, who's Power of Belief mod greatly helped in my development of this mod PaulaMigrate and argent77, who answered a few minor questions I had on editing triggers
+aquadrizzt, who's Power of Belief mod greatly helped in my development of this mod<br>
+PaulaMigrate and argent77, who answered a few minor questions I had on editing triggers